 GCSE Drama, GCSE English Language OR Literature at Grade 6.

-Students do not need to have taken Drama at GCSE (although it does help) but do need to have an active interest in the theatre, both as performers and as audience.
+Students should ideally have taken Drama at GCSE (although in cases where they haven’t a strong interest in Drama and a grade 6 or above in English is advisable).
+Prospective students should have a passion for theatre, both as performers and as audience members.
 The course includes the study of a play text as a stimulus from which to devise a new piece of theatre based on the work of a chosen theatre practitioner (Stanislavski for example) and this is the content of component 1.
 They then prepare a monologue/duologue and a group performance for a visiting examiner (component 2).
 The final component comprises of a written exam covering two set texts and an evaluation of a piece of live theatre (component 3).
 As a result students will be expected to experience at least one professional production as part of the course, whether by joining one of several school theatre trips or organising a visit to a theatre themselves.

 Students are also expected to take an active role in the busy life of the school, further enhancing their appreciation of the theatre and gaining responsibility.
-The Performing Arts Faculty is very active, with an annual whole-school musical production at The Coro , a Primary Schools’ Pantomime, written and directed by the VIth Form, workshop performances, lower school drama clubs that students can assist with and also have the opportunity to be paid to help run our Primary Drama Club.
+The Performing Arts Faculty is very active, with an annual whole-school musical production at Ulverston’s Coronation Hall, a Primary Schools’ Pantomime, written and directed by the sixth form, workshop and studio performances.
+Sixth form students are also encouraged to enrol for the Trinity College London Drama exams that we offer at UVHS, too.

 |A Level Units in Year 12 and Year 13||% of A Level|